-The facility currently maintains a staff complement of 233 employees, to include security and non-security personnel for the entire complex.
-According to the PAQ and the interview with the PSA Compliance Manager there are 60 CoreCivic staff, 19 Medical Staff, 1 Mental Health Staff and 2 contractors working with the ICE detainee population.
-Volunteers have not been at the CCCC for the past two years.
+WCDC maintains a staff complement of 156 employees, to include security and non-security personnel for the entire detainee and U.S. Marshals complex.
+According to the PAQ and the interview with the PSA Compliance Manager, there are 100 CoreCivic security staff, 27 Administrative/Support staff, 22 Medical Staff, 2 Mental Health Staff, and 5 contractors.
+Volunteers have not been at the facility for over two years.